4ndyOMG/InfraSlueth-Output/README.md

 To protect detection techniques the hunting rules will remain private.

-The Python script used to run riles will be released once refined and presentable.
+The Python script powering this output will be released once refined.

 [Inspiration: MontySecurity C2 Tracker](https://github.com/montysecurity/C2-Tracker)